-Once you sign up for a TURN Server, you will receive the server address and a username and password.
+- Upon signing up for a TURN server service, you receive the server address, username, and password.

-The default setting for TURN Usage (auto) will normally be best.
-This means TURN will only be used in cases where symmetric NAT is detected.
-But some SIP providers may need to have TURN Usage set to always.
+Auto means TURN is only used when symmetric NAT is detected.
+However, some SIP providers may need to set it to Always.

 - Select or Done to save the setting.